Distances between pure quantum states induced by a distance matrix: Introduction and main result

-Theorem \ref{main} has important implications.
-It solidifies the theoretical foundation for using the distances $d_p$ in rigorous applications across quantum information science.
-Furthermore, it fully establishes \eqref{dp} as \emph{the} way of inducing a metric space structure on $\PCn$ by a given distance matrix.
-Finally, since $p\geq 2$ in \eqref{dp} is arbitrary, $d_p$ can be understood as the pure-state version of the quantum Wasserstein distance of order $p$ \cite{FECZ21}, extending the implications of the presented results.
+First, it provides a firm theoretical foundation for the use of the distances $d_p$ in rigorous applications throughout quantum information science.
+Moreover, in light of Remark \ref{rem2}, one may argue that \eqref{dp} provides a canonical way to endow $\PCn$ with a metric-space structure induced by a given distance matrix.
+Finally, since $d_p$ is, up to a factor of $2^{-1/p}$, the restriction of the quantum $p$-Wasserstein semidistance \eqref{wasserstein} to pure states, Theorem \ref{main} provides further support for, and an illustration of, the formulation of the quantum transport problem proposed in \cite{FECZ21}.

+The distances $d_p$ may be useful in physical settings involving pure states in which the geometry of the system, encoded by the distance matrix, must be taken into account.
+As a first example, consider an energy-like distance associated with a Hermitian matrix $H$, interpreted as the Hamiltonian.
+Take the computational basis to be an eigenbasis of $H$, and define the entries of the distance matrix by the corresponding spectral gaps, $E_{ij} = |\lambda_i- \lambda_j|$.
+The properties and applications of $d_p$ induced by this distance matrix are discussed in the forthcoming paper \cite{Energy_distance}.

+Another example arises from an $m$-qubit system, whose pure-state space is $\mathbb{P}(\mathbb{C}^{2^m})$.
+Each vector of the computational basis can be identified with a bit string of length $m$, and the entries $E_{ij}$ of the distance matrix can be chosen to be the Hamming distances between the corresponding bit strings.
+The induced distance $d_p$ then provides a concise way of defining a ``quantum $p$-Hamming distance'' between arbitrary pure states of the system, including highly entangled states.
+Such a distance may be useful in problems in quantum machine learning, where Hamming-based divergences are used to distinguish multiqubit quantum states \cite{U_learn,Hamming_distance}.
+Note that it is a different approach to `quantizing' the Hamming distance than the one put forward by De Palma et al. in \cite{PMTL21}.

+Finally, there emerges the question of whether the distances $d_p$ can be extended to mixed states while retaining all the metric axioms, including the triangle inequality.
+In this paper we provide a nontrivial, albeit partial, answer by proposing the concise formula \eqref{dhat}, which defines a genuine metric on the set of density matrices for a broad class of distance matrices.